YCooE/VR/README.md

 - A lightsaber imbued with the berculian effect
 - Star wars force powers as alternative grabbing methods:

-Four option types in the future:
+Three option types in the future:
 - Remote controllable with linear/constant flying
 - Remote controllable non linear, exponential increase in speed
 - Player using force to extend and automatic retract (gum gum, boomerang style)